Spring Forward: Daylight Saving Transition Tips for your Family

 Those early sleepy, dark nights of winter are already turning into the dusky purple of a fast-approaching Spring.
-This is the perfect time to get your “ducks” in a row to prepare for Daylight Saving Time.
+This is the perfect time to prepare to spring forward for Daylight Saving Time.
 Not everyone in the world observes Daylight Saving Time, so these Daylight Saving tips may not be applicable to some.

-The time change can wreak havoc at bedtimes as children adjust to the new mood lighting caused by the loss of an hour (imagine being used to a 7pm bedtime and now it’s been moved to what your body feels is 6pm!).
+The time change can wreak havoc at bedtimes as children adjust to the lost hour.
 This change often will make your next few days feel a bit “off”, because our natural rhythms are being challenged.
-Don’t be surprised if you find that your days feel a bit disjointed until you adjust to the time change, I know I always have a few “off” days.
-To make the transition easier, I’ve detailed out a few simple things that you can do to help your baby or toddler make the change gently.
+Don’t be surprised if you find that your days feel a bit disjointed until you adjust to the time change.

 Daylight Saving Sleep Tips

-2. Be prepared for your baby’s bedtime to feel earlier, since it actually is earlier.
-Remember, we’re jumping ahead a full hour, so what used to be 6:00 p.m. is now 7:00 p.m. (but it will still feel like 6:00 p.m. to your baby).
+Be prepared for your baby’s bedtime to feel earlier, since it actually is earlier.
+Remember, we’re jumping ahead a full hour, so what used to be 6:00 p.m. is now 7:00 p.m. — but it will still feel like 6:00 p.m. to your baby.

 With those suggestions in mind, you’ll need to decide how to help your baby transition to Daylight Saving Time.
-I recommend that you choose between two transition methods.
+You can either go “cold turkey”, or ease your child into the change.

 That’s right.
 Just act like it’s a normal day.
 In fact, if you have an early riser, the time change may resolve the issue for you.
 This first method is probably the easiest for most families, as you will follow your daily routine according to the clock, but everything will be pushed ahead one hour.

-If you choose this method, simply move your clock ahead an hour after your little one is in bed on Saturday, and proceed with your normal day Sunday.
+If you choose this method to spring forward, simply move your clock ahead an hour after your little one is in bed on Saturday, and proceed with your normal day Sunday.
 Remember that doing this will cause your child to lose an hour, which has the potential to create a struggle at bedtime, which will in fact be a full hour earlier than it was last night.

-Because your baby or toddler is not aware that the time has changed, they will wake up at their normal time (hopefully), but instead of 6:00 a.m., it will be 7:00 a.m. (see what I mean about solving that pesky early rising issue?).
-Proceed with your normal day, and be sure that your meals and naps, and bedtime are at the appropriate time (you may have to watch the clock).
+Because your baby or toddler is not aware that the time has changed, they will wake up at their normal time (hopefully), but instead of 6:00 a.m., it will be 7:00 a.m.
+Proceed with your normal day, and be sure that your meals and naps, and bedtime are at the appropriate time.
+If you have an early riser, this may solve that problem.

-Remember that your baby will be going to bed at their “regular time”.
+Your baby will be going to bed at their “regular time”.
 For example, if your baby is used to a 7:00 p.m. bedtime, put them to bed at the new 7:00 p.m. (which was previously 6:00 p.m.).
 It is very possible that meals and naps will fall into place naturally with this method, but be prepared that your child may not actually be tired at bedtime yet.
-Remember, they don’t understand why they’ve lost an hour, and it’s suddenly still light out at bedtime, so you may have to be a bit flexible, or utilize The Shuffle to help your baby fall asleep.

 The good news about this transition method?
 This method of adjustment seldom takes more than a week!

-If you think the one-hour adjustment is too much for your child (maybe they have an earlier bedtime, or they haven’t been napping well), you can split the difference and put her to bed at the NEW 7:30 p.m. for a few days, then shift back to 7:00 p.m.
+If you think the one-hour adjustment is too much for your child, you can split the difference.
+Put her to bed at the NEW 7:30 p.m. for a few days, then shift back to 7:00 p.m.

 Here’s how it works: if you’re child’s bedtime is 7:00 p.m. now, and it feels like a huge leap to get to her “new” bedtime, which will feel like 6:00 p.m. to your child, consider making bedtime 7:30 p.m. (which was previously 6:30 p.m.) to bridge the gap, and help to minimize a struggle with bedtime.

 This will help to ease your child into his new schedule and minimize the potential of your baby fighting bedtime.
-If you go this route, try to be as consistent as possible with your baby’s food and sleep schedule, meaning that you will need to shift their naps and meals later by half an hour as well (so if your baby normally naps at 1:00 p.m., then put them down for their nap at 1:30 p.m. after the time change while baby is transitioning).
+If you go this route, try to be as consistent as possible with your baby’s food and sleep schedule.
+You will need to shift their naps and meals later by half an hour as well (so if your baby normally naps at 1:00 p.m., then put them down for their nap at 1:30 p.m. after the time change while baby is transitioning).

 Ease Your Baby Into Daylight Saving Time

-4. Most importantly, be flexible.
-A time change always makes the days feel a little strange (even to an adult who can understand what’s going on), and your baby can’t quite grasp what’s going on.
+- Most importantly, be flexible.
+A time change always makes the days feel a little strange.

-After all that, Daylight Saving time may be something you can actually look forward to as you spend some beautiful twilight time alone or with someone special while the children are off in dreamland.
+- After all that, Daylight Saving time may be something you can actually look forward to.
+Spend some beautiful twilight time alone or with someone special!